univention/univention-corporate-server/doc/developer-reference/udm/udm-modules.rst

 :uv:src:`packaging/univention-directory-manager-module-example/`.

-It contains a source package in Debian format from which two binary packages are created during package building through ``./debian/rules binary``: A schema package that needs to be installed on the master and the package containing the UDM module itself.
+It contains a source package in Debian format from which two binary packages are created during package building through :command:`./debian/rules binary`: A schema package that needs to be installed on the master and the package containing the UDM module itself.
 The sample code also includes a script :command:`ip-phone-tool`, which exemplifies the use of the UDM Python API in a